5/3/2016 LAGNIAPPE #8: CYGNUS BUCCINATOR

 in late afternoon, already dressed in yellow hazmat suits, and surveyed the

-were thicker than previously, and a slow steady wind blew from the
+thicker than previously, and a slow steady wind blew from the southeast.

 Even before we